 The balance of your surgical fee is due at this pre-operative visit.

 Finally, Dr. Capella will write prescriptions for preventative antibiotics to

 decrease your risk of infection and a narcotic analgesic for post-operative pain

 relief.
-The antibiotics should be started the day before surgery.
+The antibiotcs should be started after surgery.

 The Day of Body Lift Surgery

 At the hopsital on the day of your procedure, Dr. Capella will place skin